Warlock2008/NppCustomSnippet/README.md

 As we know, there were some other plugin like "QuickText",

-I want make a snippet function which i could send params , then the snippet content use these params.
+I want to make a snippet function which i could send params , then the snippet content use these params.

 How does it work?